Pollino National Park

 With its 1,925 square kilometres of nature, the Pollino National Park is the largest natural park in Italy.
 Distinctive landscapes and refined complexity of environments make up the park's territory.
 Here, the Pollino and Orsomarso massifs stand out: from its highest peaks, it is possible to admire a unique panorama from the Tyrrhenian to the Ionian Sea.
 Its symbol is the Pollino Loricate Pine.

 The Pollino National Park is renowned for the presence of numerous medicinal and aromatic herbs.
 In spring, it is customary to enjoy the spectacle of orchids blooming, together with those of violets and gentians, bellflowers and, in summer, the extremely rare red lily.
-From a wildlife point of view, the Pollino Park area has a varied fauna: the golden eagle, the black woodpecker, the eagle owl, the raven, the peregrine falcon, the Apennine wolf and the native Orsomarso roe deer.
+From a wildlife point of view, the Pollino Park area has a varied fauna: the golden eagle, the black woodpecker, the eagle owl, the raven, the peregrine falcon, the Apennine wolf and the native Orsomarso Roe Deer.

 No result